About Sheila Marie Johnson

-Statistics show 5%/6% of black women participate in clinical trials.
-We need to continually address why black women aren't asked, told about or recruited by researchers for clinical trials.
+Statistics show 5/6% of black women participate in clinical trials.
+We need to continually address why black women aren't asked, told about by their doctors or recruited by researchers for clinical trials.
 A 2017 Research America poll found that only 24% of African Americans stated that their doctor or other healthcare practitioner had ever spoken to them about medical research.
 READ MORE HERE.

-Currently I have decided to participate in a clinical trial because of a 4th progression on my ribs.
-I have been on this clinical trial since July 2018 and it has been working.
+I decided to participate in a clinical trial because of a 4th progression on my ribs.
+I had been on this clinical trial from July 2018 - November 2021 and it worked.
+Because of a diagnosis of COVID pneumonia my doctor elected to take me off the trial.
 Researchers can't know if a particular drug will work on black women if we aren't apart of the recruitment and participation of that trial from beginning to end.
 Find our more about clinical trails on www.clincaltrials.org.

 GRASP - Guiding Researchers and Advocates to Scientific Partnerships

 CHANGING THE WAY WE APPROACH SCIENCE, SO WE CAN CHANGE LIVES.

 Our patient-led program connects and empowers patients, clinicians and researchers to exchange ideas and learn from each other – so we can drive more meaningful and fundable research and make faster progress to improve therapies that will end cancer.